4GeeksAcademy/python-lists-loops-programming-exercises/exercises/01.1-Access-and-Retrieve/README.md

 1. Using the `print()` function, print the 3rd item from the list.

-2. Change the value in the position where `Thursday'` is located to `None`.
+2. Change the value in the position where `thursday` is located to `None`.

 3. Print the particular position of step two.